Give us a call and we’ll schedule an introductory meeting. Don’t be shy… your future depends on it.

 - Build an investment portfolio that encompasses all of the above, accounting for the potential of both bull and bear markets.
 Use disciplines such as account rebalancing to keep your plan within safe parameters.

 - Create a ‘synthetic paycheck’ from your assets, with scheduled monthly withdrawals to be deposited into your checking account to facilitate your cash flow needs.

-- Stress test your financial plan to ensure the plan is working.
+- Stress test your financial plan to ensure your plan is working.